SvenSZim/AOC2022/README.md

 # AOC2022
-My solution to the Adven of Code 2022
+My solution to the Advent of Code 2022: